 - Growling Gut: Felipe in "Breakfast for Champions" when he was suffering starvation and fatigue.
 The tools didn't know what that was when they learn it's really his stomach.

 - Hard-Work Montage: The repair of the day is often shown like this, set against the once-an-episode song "We Work Together".

 - Hiccup Hijinks: "Felipe's Hiccups".

-- Injured Limb Episode: In one episode, Manny has to fill in for Maria's dance partner after the dance partner injures his leg.
+- Injured Limb Episode: In Tool Dance, Manny has to fill in for Maria's dance partner, Oleg after he sprains his ankle.

 - The Klutz: Mr. Lopart and his cat practically break everything they touch.

 Kelly: Oh!
 It's a flashlight!
 A talking flashlight!Turner: Of course, Kelly!
 There's nothing unusual about that.

 Turner: I-It's a talking flashlight!
 Manny, flashlights don't talk!Dusty: We talk.Turner: O-oh.
 Oh yeah.